citelao/sensible/_coffee_shop/5-hackme.md

 <aside class="sidenote">
 I share the blame---I released a (now defunct) website with insecure password storage while I was in middle school.
 Sorry!
 </aside>

+## More bad news: privacy

+It's also worth calling out privacy specifically.

+Enterprises generally don't have to worry about privacy the same way conusmers do.

+While privacy breaches *do* fall under the VERIS schema---as misuse or error---you will miss a big consumer-specific threat without acknowledging this issue.
+Corporations don't really have to worry about embarassing high school photos leaking

+Unfortuntely, partially because most holistic research is enterprise-focused, we don't have explicit data on this.
+Specifically, it's unclear how often privacy breaches occur and what impact such leaks even *have* on everyday users.

+How frequently are Facebook photos accidentally made public?
+How often do public records reveal your address or personal information online?
+Do people lose money or sleep because of this?

+---

+## Privacy, leaking data, and hacking without malware

+Despite these notes of optimism, it's worth jumping back to the gap in our data I mentioned earlier.

+Security research often focuses on hackers and malware, but users can lose their data without any of those things.
+Beyond active hacking, there lies a world of privacy breaches and leaked information.

+---

+##

 As long as other people control your data, and as long as these people have little incentive to protect it, your data is unsafe.
 In a way, it's simply a matter of time until your password is breached---somewhere, somehow.